Task-agnostic Lifelong Robot Learning with Retrieval-based Weighted Local Adaptation: Experiments

 \subsubsection{Comparison with Baselines}

-To address Question 2, we compared our proposed method, Weighted Local Adaptation (ER-WLA), with all baseline approaches.
-As shown in Table~\ref{tab:comparison_with_baselines}, ER-WLA consistently outperforms baselines of EWC, AGEM, ER, and AGEM-WLA, which do not rely on clear task boundaries.
-By incorporating local adaptation during test time — our method mirrors how humans review and reinforce knowledge when it is partially forgotten — the continually learning robot could also regain its proficiency on previous tasks.
+To address Question 2, we compared RWLA, with all baseline approaches.
+As shown in Table~\ref{tab:comparison_with_baselines}, ER-RWLA consistently outperforms baselines of EWC, AGEM, ER, and AGEM-RWLA.
+By incorporating local adaptation before policy deployment — our method mirrors how humans review and reinforce knowledge when it is partially forgotten — the continually learning robot could also regain its proficiency on previous tasks.

-In contrast, PackNet serves as a reference method, as it requires well-defined task boundaries.
-However, as the number of tasks increases, the network's trainable capacity under PackNet diminishes, leaving less flexibility for future tasks.
-This limitation becomes evident in the \texttt{libero\_different\_scenes} benchmark, which includes 20 tasks.
-PackNet's success rate drops significantly for later tasks, resulting in poor overall performance and highlighting its constraints on plasticity compared with our proposed ER-WLA approach.
+In contrast, PackNet — relying on explicit task IDs — allocates a separate slice of network weights to each new task.
+Noteworthy, this strategy works well early on, but as the number of tasks increases, the network's trainable capacity under PackNet diminishes, leaving less flexibility for future tasks.
+This limitation becomes evident in the \texttt{libero\_different\_scenes} benchmark, which includes 20 tasks, see Appendix~\ref{sec:Detailed Testing Results}.
+PackNet's success rate drops significantly for later tasks, resulting in poor overall performance and highlighting its constraints on plasticity compared with the proposed ER-RWLA.

-Additionally, when we applied WLA to the AGEM baseline (resulting in AGEM-WLA), it also improved its performance, demonstrating the effectiveness of our method as a paradigm for memory-based lifelong robot learning methods.
-These findings also support our conclusions regarding Question 4.
+Additionally, when we applied RWLA to the AGEM baseline (AGEM-RWLA), it also improved its performance, demonstrating the effectiveness of our method as a paradigm for memory-based lifelong robot learning methods.
+These findings support our conclusions regarding Question 4.